garylirocks/quickrefs/azure-sql.markdown

 - Networking: supports private endpoints
 - Data store: a KQL data store (eg. Azure Data Explorer cluster, a Fabric Real-Time Analytics db)
 - Usage: KQL query, dashboards

-## Maintenance tasks automation

-### Maintenance tasks

-Typical maintenance tasks:

-- Backup (Full/Differential/Log)
-  - Usual strategy: one full backup a week, then diff backup per night, and transaction log backups for PITR
-- DB consistency checks
-  - Use DB console command `DBCC CHECKDB`
-  - Validate logical and physical consistency of each db page
-  - Backup retention period should be longer than consistency check intervals, make sure you can restore to a un-corrupted state
-- Index maintenance
-  - Rebuilds or reorganizes index
-  - Rebuilding updates index statistics
-- Statistics updates
-  - Updates column and index statistics, used for building query execution plans
-- Maintenance cleanup
-  - Remove old files related to maintenance plans

-### Index rebuild and reorganize

-Index fragmentation: index pages' logical ordering doesn't match physical ordering

-Stats in
-- `sys.dm_db_index_physical_stats` for b-tree indexes
-- `sys.dm_db_column_store_row_group_physical_stats` for column store indexes

-Operations

-- Reorganization
-  - Online
-  - Re-order leaf level pages
-  - Doesn't update stats
-- Rebuild
-  - Offline: drop and re-create
-  - Online: new index built in parallel to the existing index
-  - Recommended when defragmentation > 30%

-### Statistics

-- Stored in user db as blobs
-- Contains information about distribution of data values in one or more columns of a table or indexed view
-- Query optimizer uses statistics to determine cardinality, generate execution plan.
-- `AUTO_CREATE_STATISTICS=ON` allows query optimizer create stats on indexed columns, and single columns in query predicates
-- Use `CREATE STATISTICS` to create more stats

-### Maintenance Plans

-- A plan could have multiple tasks
-  - Recommends to have one task per plan
-  - Each task could be scoped to user dbs, system dbs, or a custom selection of dbs
-  - A single schedule for the whole plan or one per task
-- Usually run as "SQL Server Agent service account"
-  - In some scenarios, you may use a proxy account (see below)
-- A plan will appear as a job in SQL Server Agent

-### SQL Agent jobs

-- `msdb` is the data store for SQL Agent
-- Proxy account
-  - To execute specific job steps
-  - Credentials saved
-  - eg. an account to save backup to a network file share
-- A job could have multiple schedules, and a schedule could be assigned to multiple jobs
-- Can setup alerts on
-  - Error log
-  - SQL Server performance conditions
-  - Windows Management Instrumentation (WMI) events
-- Could send email when a job completes(successful or fail), or an alert fires
-- In a multiserver environment
-  - One server could be designated as a master server
-  - Master server could execute jobs on other servers (aka. target servers)
-  - Master server stores master copy of the jobs, and distribute them to target servers
-  - Target servers periodically connect to the master server to update their job schedules

-### Other tools

-Apart from SQL Server Agent jobs, Elastic Jobs, Azure has other tools for SQL task automation

-- Azure Automation account
-  - `Az.*` modules are available by default, you can import the `SqlServer` module from gallery
-  - You can use the Automation account's MI for auth to Azure, like: `Connect-AzAccount -Identity`
-  - Use "Credentials" to save db username/password, then retrieve in code using `Get-AutomationPSCredential -Name "<cred-name>"`
-- Logic Apps

 ## Azure SQL Edge